Zayn Malik: Public image

 Malik was known as the "Bradford Bad Boy" of One Direction due to his mischievous behaviour, scandals, tattoos, graffiti art, and rock star hairstyles.
 Malik had been a fan of tattoos since before X Factor, stating that he likes getting them and enjoys "the whole culture behind them".
 He revealed his first tattoo on his Twitter account, his maternal grandfather's name in Arabic: والتر (Walter).
-Since then, Malik has gotten several more tattoos.
+Since then, Malik has got several more tattoos.
 Discussing his possible solo career after leaving the band, Billboard editor Joe Lynch described him as "the quiet one in the group ... never the one to grab the spotlight during interviews.
 He typically saved his words for the songs, not for media soundbytes."